pm0kjp/education_modules/data_import_in_python/data_import_in_python.md

 ### Other plain text files

 Python can actually read all kinds of plain text files.
-Besides just like elements in CSV files are separated by commas, there are other separators (or **delimiters**) that are sometimes used, such as colons, tabs, spaces, vertical bars (or **pipes**).
+Besides just like elements in CSV files are separated by commas, there are other separators (or **delimiters**) that are sometimes used, such as colons, tabs, spaces, or vertical bars (also called **pipes**).
 These types of files can generally be called **delimiter separated values** files, or DSVs.
 There are a couple of options to read files with these other delimiters:

 * Use `pandas.read_csv()`, but instead of using the default `sep` or `delimiter` argument, you can pass the delimiter used in your file.
 For example, if our covid testing file was tab-separated rather than comma-separated, you could use the following code: